 Monday - Quick reading quiz on all of the chapters that have been assigned out to the students thus far.
 DO NOW: Why do we lie?
 Identifying lies within chapter 8 with Holden.
 What is the reason for each lie?
 "The Truth About Lying" article and discussion.
 Continue to stay up to date with reading schedule.

-Tuesday - Writing like Salinger - what phrases, words, attitude, and tone does Salinger use in his writing style?
+Tuesday/Wednesday - Writing like Salinger - what phrases, words, attitude, and tone does Salinger use in his writing style?
 The students will retell a fairy tale or a personal story in the voice of Holden and in Salinger's style.
 Share out after finished writing.
 Time to read.

 Thursday - Thoughts on the book thus far - is it still relevant today?
 Discuss.
 Read a New York Times article titled, "Get a Life, Holden Caulfield."
 Journal response.
 Go over chapters from the students' reading schedule.
 Read, if time.